 all the server types and versions, is to check the page LSN directly by

 reading all the data pages.
-The second one, available with Percona Server, is
+The second one, available with Percona Server for MySQL, is

 to enable the changed page tracking

 feature on the server, which will note the pages as they are being changed.

 This information will be then written out in a compact separate so-called